 Sound investment strategies helped QI and B&T weather The Great Depression, with both companies surviving the economic downturn triggered by the 1929 stock market crash.
 Even greater upheaval came with the outbreak of WWII.
 Seventy-one QI staff saw active service and countless more did their bit on the home front, from Australian fundraising efforts to the London team working through the upheaval of the Blitz.

 The post-war years marked a return to expansion, and a significant acquisition.
 In 1959 QI and B&T each purchased large stakes in The Equitable Probate and General Insurance Company.
-In 1973 the three companies joined and – in a move The Australian Financial Review called “one of the largest mergers in Australian corporate history” – we became QBE.
-The new holding company, QBE Insurance Group, was listed on the Australian Stock Exchange, and we (QBE Australia) became a division of QBE Group.
+In 1973 the three companies joined and – in a move the Australian Financial Review called “one of the largest mergers in Australian corporate history” – we became QBE.
+The new holding company, QBE Insurance Group, was listed on the Australian Stock Exchange (ASX), and we (QBE Australia) became a division of the QBE Group.

 The QBE years

 In recent years, QBE Australia has grown and diversified through a series of acquisitions: Australian Eagle Insurance, Trade Indemnity Australia and several underwriting agencies (including two aviation specialists) among them.
 We also moved into lenders mortgage insurance, acquiring PMI Australia – now QBE Lenders Mortgage Insurance (QBE LMI) – in 2008.
 The following year we acquired 100% of regional and rural insurer Elders Insurance Limited and 75% of Elders Insurance Agency, taking total ownership of the agency business in 2014.

 Today we have a strong presence across Australia, with offices in the major centres and several regional locations.
 We continue to focus on meeting the needs of our customers, brokers and partners, and look forward to the future with the same excitement, determination and enthusiasm that our founders Burns and Philp did in 1886.